himorin/event_notification/docs/registration.rst

   fired.
 - pid (`Required`): Target ID at event provider, like telephone no or endpoint URL.
+- param: Optional parameter required for some event providers.
 - description: Description of the notification target

 schemes